CityWebConsultants/Iris/readme.md

 This is where all the extra node.js packages are installed.
 Iris modules themselves also install their dependencies into this folder automatically when running npm install from the root directory.

-### home
+### Home directory

 This is your folder!
 All your custom code, themes, templates, configuration and modules can go in here.
-It will be the one you put in a git repository.
+It will be the one you put in a version control repository.

 Step into it and you'll find three directories.